bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/composables/useToast.md

 ### Reactivity Within Show

-`show` can accept a `MaybeRefOrGetter`, meaning that all properties are reactive
+`show` props property can accept a `MaybeRefOrGetter`, meaning that you can make properties reactive

 <HighlightCard>
   <BButton @click="showReactiveExample">Show</BButton>